Email

 Training Mode

-1. The ILS marker with the higher aural frequency is the?
+1. The ILS marker identified visually by a white flashing light is the?

 Locator